Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 Note the size of candidate solutions is \\( 1 \leq\|S_{q(i)}\| \leq 2N + 2\\).

-Computer trials have been also be run to test the above theorem.
+Computer trials have been also been run to test the above theorem.
 The results are given by,

 <p align="center">